- Posted by Stephen Whiteley

 What are the main differences between European vs Latin American Spanish?
 Spanish is possibly one of the easiest languages to translate for generic subjects.
 However, it has more problems than translating into German, French or Japanese for technical texts.

 This is due to the well-known multiple “varieties” of Spanish.
 The Spanish spoken in the countries of Central America, South America, the Caribbean and the Iberian Peninsula are significantly different.
-Most Spanish speakers can understand the various forms.
+Most Spanish speakers can understand the various forms, although pronunciation varies.
 But the key when writing for the Spanish-speaking world is to select the most recognisable term.

 - Spaniards would prefer “depósito”,